 Oakley Shelton-Thomas is a researcher at Food & Water Watch.
-He works to expose the ways in which corporate power influences corrupts democratic decision-making as well as climate research, incorporating spatial analysis to demonstrate the disproportionate environmental impact of dirty energy on marginalized communities.
+He works to expose the ways in which corporate power influences corrupts democratic decision-making and conducts research on climate and energy issues.

 Oakley graduated from the George Washington University with a degree in Geography.
 He can be reached at osheltonthomas(at)fwwatch.org.